afalzmat/Shopping-Cart/README.md

 Database: MariaDB.

-This project is developed primarily within Termux on an Android smartphone.
+This project is developed primarily within Termux on an Android smartphone due to lack of access to a traditional PC, and, exploring mobile development workflows.
 This setup showcases a commitment to resourceful problem-solving and adaptability, demonstrating that robust development can be achieved even with non-traditional environments and limited access to conventional desktop resources.

 ## Project Structure
 ```